jygastaud/hugo-microtypo/README.md

 {{ partial "content.html" .Summary }}
 ```

+## Options

+A new params is available to enable/disable usage of aria-hidden when "Point Median" is used.
+Default to `false`.

+To change that value, add a new param `pointMedian = true` inside your config.toml.

 ## Contribute

 Note that we can not guarrenty any maintenance of that plugin (yet) but we will do our best.